 Step 3 ) The following image shows you an important note.
 This is an extremely important step to take before you start deleting images.
 The developer made this an Important note for you to read before going ahead.

 Step 4 ) The note in the following image is also important and talks about the trash.
-It is also very important to add this code in your wp-config.php file so that you can move the images to the trash and also allows you to recover the media files in case you made a mistake.
+It is important to add this code in your wp-config.php file so that you can move the media files to the trash and also allow you to recover the media files in case you made a mistake.
 If you don’t like editing the php file, click on the Automatically write this line button.

-Step 5 ) The following image displays two media files found with discrepancies by the scan.
-There are actually many more media files found, but I just wanted to display a couple so that you know what can be done with each media library file found.
+Step 5 ) The following image displays one media file found with discrepancies by the scan.
+There are actually many more media files found, but I just wanted to display one so that you know what can be done with each media library file found.

-- Click on Start Scan button, to begin your media scan.
+- Click on Scan button, to begin your media library scan.

-- Click on Delete button, to delete the media.
+- Click on Delete button, to delete the medias found.

 - Click on Ignore button, to ignore the media selected.

 - Click on Reset button, to reset the current status. = See Step 2 ) above.

 - Click on Delete All button, to delete all the media selected.